The Value Of A Brand

 The valuation of a brand often involves the use of a hybrid of both the Income and Market methods, known as the Relief from Royalty method.

 The idea here is that if the company didn’t own the trademark, they’d have to pay a for the right to license the trademark.
 By actually owning the brand, the company is relieved from having to pay such a royalty fee.
 Thus, the name, ‘Relief from Royalty’.

 Like most things in valuation, the valuation of a brand is a forward-looking exercise, where the value of the asset today is equal to the present value of the asset’s cash flows in the future.
-In the case of a brand, the ‘cash flows’ are based on the royalty fees based on a percentage of sales.
+In the case of a brand, the ‘cash flows’ are based on the royalty fees as a percentage of sales.

 ‘Relief from Royalty’ calculations are based on what the company would to pay if it didn’t own the brand.
 This is where the elements of a Market-based method come into play.